realAbitbol/twitch_colorchanger/FUNCTIONAL_DOCUMENTATION.md

 ### 5.6 Limitations

 - Only self messages (design choice for parity & performance)
-- Legacy fallback: will fall back to IRC if instability observed
+- Legacy option: you can explicitly select IRC if preferred
 - One WebSocket per user (not multiplexed across users—simplifies isolation)

 ## 6. Token Lifecycle Management